You have a "huge" table, and you need to ALTER it. By "huge" I mean that the ALTER would take an unacceptable amount of time.

 ⚈ clump_size says how many rows to move per iteration; "100" is used as an example.
 This can be dynamically tuned.

-⚈ delay is how long to sleep() between iterations; 1 second is a good first guess.
+⚈ delay is how long to sleep(), in seconds, between iterations; 1 second is a good first guess.
 This is tunable.

 ⚈ left_off_* contain the value(s) of the last key used by the last clump.
 (Initialize to 0 or '', or whatever is less than first key.)